 Cummins Repower 2.8 Specs

 Looking at the basics, the R2.8 engine is a 2.8L inline-4 turbodiesel engine.
 It uses direct injection via Bosch high-pressure common-rail fuel injection.
-The 2.8L engine is an all cast-iron design – as is the case with many Cummins diesel engines.
-Cylinder liners are serviceable which makes the R2.8 rebuild friendly.
+The engine is an all cast-iron design – as is the case with many Cummins diesel engines.
+Cylinder liners are serviceable which makes it rebuild friendly.

 There likely isn’t much of a true comparison between the Cummins 4BT and R2.8 diesel engines.
 Yes, they’re both inline-4 turbodiesel engines from Cummins.
 Both diesels also use a cast iron block and cylinder head.
 However, that’s about where the similarities end.

-The 3.9L 4BT stems from the original Cummins 5.9 6BT engine also simply known as the Cummins 12-valve.
+The 3.9L 4BT stems from the original Cummins 5.9 6BT engine.
 Those familiar with diesels likely understand the 6BT is still hailed as one of the strongest, most legendary diesel engines ever.
 Its power potential is sky-high and the 6BT is also extremely reliable and nearly bulletproof.
 Cummins 4BT engines are much like the 6BT simply with two cylinders “chopped off” – for a lack of better words.

-Ultimately, Cummins 3.9 4BT engines are mechanical and deliver excellent reliability and longevity.
+Ultimately, 4BT engines are mechanical and deliver excellent reliability and longevity.
 They also have a lot of aftermarket potential.
 On the other hand, the Cummins 2.8 uses common rail injection and relies on a lot more technology and electronics.
-The R2.8 turbodiesel isn’t anything like the 4BT.
 It is as strong as it needs to be for the rated output, but it’s not built to handle the same degree of power and abuse.

 However, it’s unlikely you are looking at the Repower 2.8 to tow insane weights.
 It’s a better swap for things like normal street driving, off-roading, crawling, etc. The 310 lb-ft available at 1,800 RPM is surely enough to deliver exceptional performance.
 It’s also not tough to squeeze an extra 50-75+ lb-ft out of the engine if needed.
 A tune and simple bolt-on mods will get the job done.
 Again, don’t expect crazy numbers from the Cummins R2.8, but a modest increase in power is reasonable.

 Of course, fuel economy is hard to pin down.
-This can depend on many factors like what car or truck you’re swapping the 2.8L turbodiesel into.
+This can depend on many factors like what car or truck you’re swapping it into.
 Wheels, transmissions, and tons of other factors are at play as well.
-That said, the Cummins 2.8 shouldn’t have any issues delivering 20-25mpg on the highway.
+That said, these engines shouldn’t have any issues delivering 20-25mpg on the highway.
 You may even see close to 30+mpg on some platforms and builds.

 Cummins 2.8 Engine Problems